 No wonder Mallorcan families hot-foot it to Las Terrazas for Sunday lunch.
 You’ll need to book ahead if you want to do the same this summer!

-Chef Sebastián Bellocchio tempted us with two desserts: a white chocolate fondant with passion fruit mousse and raspberry sorbet and fruits of the forest with mandarin sorbet.
-They tasted as good as they looked.
-A pot of very good fresh mint tea later, our lunch was concluded.
+Chef Sebastián Bellocchio tempted us with a dessert: a white chocolate fondant with passion fruit mousse and raspberry coulis and fruits of the forest with mandarin sorbet.
+It tasted as good as it looked and a pot of very good fresh mint tea later, our lunch was concluded.

-We enjoyed just a glass of white Macià Batle Blanc de Blancs with our food (work beckoned), but there’s a good list of fair-priced bottles here, and some very good Mallorcan wines, as well as examples from the Spanish mainland’s DO’s.
+We enjoyed just a glass of white Nounat with our food (work beckoned), but there’s a good list of fair-priced bottles here, and some very good Mallorcan wines, as well as examples from the Spanish mainland’s DO’s.

 And what could be more pleasurable on a summer’s day, than savouring Chef Bellocchio’s cuisine, the unobtrusive yet efficient, friendly service of Arsenio and his team, and the to-die-for views as you linger over a bottle of Mallorcan wine?
 No wonder Las Terrazas made the top ten of Spanish coastal restaurants.